Step 4: Test your survey

-Preview page: This option allows you to preview the current page that you are currently working on.
-You will not be able to move forward or backwards in the survey, only see the design and setup for that specific page.
-To access this you need to have selected one of your questions and up in the right corner you have an icon of a paper and a magnifying glass .
+Preview page: This option allows you to preview the page you are currently working on.
+You will not be able to move forward or backward in the survey; you will only be able to see the design setup for that specific page.
+To access this mode, you will need to have selected one of your questions before clicking the paper and magnifying glass icon in the top, right-hand corner of the window.

-Preview survey: This option allows you to preview the entire survey that you are currently working on.
-You will enter at the introduction text and be able to freely move forwards and backwards through you survey questions.
-To access this you need to have selected either “All” or “Introduction” and up in the right corner you have an icon of a paper and a magnifying glass .
+Preview survey: This option allows you to preview the entire survey that you are working on.
+You will enter at the introduction text and be able to freely move forward and backward through your survey questions.
+To access this mode, you need to have selected either “All” or “Introduction” before clicking the paper and magnifying glass icon in the top, right-hand corner of the window.

-Press this icon to open a new window containing the preview of the entire survey.
+Once you click this icon, a new window will open containing a preview of the entire survey.

-Testlink: This option is available on the “Distribution“-page of the creation process.
-Up in the right corner of the window you will have a button saying .
+Testlink: This option is available on the “Distribution” page of the creation process.
+Up in the right-hand corner of the window you will have a ‘testlink’ button .

-When you are inside an e-mail or SMS sendout you will have a button on the page that you can click in order to send yourself a testversion of the sendout, containing a test link:
+When you are inside an e-mail or SMS sendout, you can click on either of the following icons to send yourself a test version of your selected sendout: